-So here we are, approaching the end of 2017.
-That means the Eye of Awards have fallen upon us all, with its bleak and terrifying gaze.
+We have passed the end of 2017, into the beginning of 2018, and that means the Eye of Awards have fallen upon us all, with its bleak and terrifying gaze.

-I sold five stories to professional markets this year, but three of them will be published in 2018, leaving me with only two pieces of flash for 2017:
+I sold five stories to professional markets in 2017, but three of them will be published in 2018, leaving me with only two pieces of new fiction for 2017:

-Also, this has been my second and final year of eligibility for the Campbell Award for Best New Writer.
-In the last two years I have:
+Also, 2017 was my second and final year of eligibility for the Campbell Award for Best New Writer.
+In my two years of eligibility I have:

 - Published seven original short stories, six of them in professional magazines: Strange Horizons twice, PodCastle, Flash Fiction Online, Cat’s Breakfast anthology (Third Flatiron Press), and Compelling Science Fiction.
 Also one semi-pro story at Metaphorosis.